AlexandertheGreat491/Book-Search-Engine/README.md

 Step 7: Ensure that your GitHub account is connected to your Heroku account.

 Step 8: Open your Heroku app from the dashboard and click on the Deploy tab, search for the name of your repository and click connect, and then enable automatic deployments from your repository's main branch.

+Step 9: From app dashboard on Heroku click on the Settings tab and then click on Reveal Config Vars.

-At this point you should have a fully functional application.
+Step 10: In the Key field entire `MONGODB_URI` and in the Value field enter the connection string for your cluster which will follow this format `mongodb+srv://<username>:<password>@cluster0.c9efx.mongodb.net/<dbname>?retryWrites=true&w=majority`, then click add.
+At this point you should have a fully deployed and functional application.

 ## Usage

 Please access the [Public GitHub Repository](https://github.com/AlexandertheGreat491/Book-Search-Engine.git) and the [deployed application](https://desolate-atoll-15843.herokuapp.com/) to begin familiarizing yourself with how that application can be utilized.
 Additionally, view screenshot below to get an idea of how the appliction can be utilized.

 ![googel_books_screenshot](https://user-images.githubusercontent.com/64184203/191682664-43ae632d-d3e4-4e3e-abad-600add0de6cc.jpg)

 ## Credits